x-v8/ngx-http-stub-status-rt/README.md

 # ngx-http-stub-status-rt
-portable tengine http-stub-status response time to nginx which can easily monitor response time
+backport tengine http-stub-status response time to nginx which can easily monitor response time

 #How to use